How to Initialize SSD in Windows 10/8/7

 Diskpart is a very effective tool and works much better than Disk management because it can solve issues that Disk management may not solve.
 To Initialize SSD/HDD using Diskpart Commands follow these steps through carefully.

-Select disk simply select the disk you wish to initialize.
+- Select disk simply selects the disk you wish to initialize.

-Convert the mbr or got so as to change the disk you have selected to MBR or GPT format depending on your requirement.
+- Convert the mbr or got to change the disk you have selected to MBR or GPT format depending on your requirement.

 Solution 2- Use Diskpart Management to initialize SSD/HDD in Windows 10/8/7

 You can also initialize your SSD/HDD using Disk Management.
-Here in how to do it.
+Here is how to do it.

-Open your disk Management with the administrator permission.
-(To do this, type disk management in the search bar and right click Disk management.
+- Open your disk Management with the administrator's permission.
+(To do this, type disk management in the search bar and right-click Disk management.
 Run it as the administrator).

-Once you gain access to the Disk management, go to the disk you wish to initialize an right click it.
+- Once you gain access to the Disk management, go to the disk you wish to initialize a right-click it.
 If the disk shows that it is offline, turn it online.
 (Note that some disks can only be formatted with a drive letter added to it).

 Note that if this fails it means the disk status is either not initialized or it is missing.